 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.

-Voice Wealth Management (Voice) in New York, NY.
+Russell D. Rivera, CFA, CFP® is the Founder and President of Voice Wealth Management (Voice) in New York, NY.
 He also likes to think of himself as a Personal CFO and Financial “Therapist” for entrepreneurs, young professionals, and their families.
 He helps clients make prudent financial decisions regarding spending, saving, investing, and planning while giving a voice to the individual client's financial priorities and experiences.